aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 }
 ```

 Tailor the generation of the `manifest.json` to your app's needs.
-For example, in my actual project, I have a helper function to get the environment label based on the environment:
+For example, you can have a helper function to get the environment label based on the environment:

 ```ts
 // app/manifest.ts